 Accessing the learning material

 The learning material can be downloaded from the Virtual Exam Centre once the exam has been paid for.
 If the purchase takes place by credit card through the secure e-commerce facility, the learning material will be available immediately.
-In the case of payment by electronic transfer, the exam will be loaded by SAIFM staff within 2 business days of confirmation of receiving the faxed or e-mailed proof of payment.
+If you pay by electronic transfer, the exam will be loaded by SAIFM staff within 2 business days of receiving your e-mailed proof of payment.

 Once the exam has been purchased, the learning material will be available for download until the exam has either been taken or the six-month time period (see time limits within which exams must be taken) has elapsed.